-[ 13 August 2010; 6:00 pm to 8:00 pm. ] The wait is over!
+[ 13 August 2010 at 6:00 pm; ] The wait is over!
 Come and indulge your senses at the launch of the new and improved M16 Artspace.
 Canberra’s newest cultural destination will be opened by Mr Jon Stanhope MLA, Chief Minister ACT, at 6pm on Friday 13 August.

 A place to make, share and experience art, M16 at Griffith is the largest community-based visual [...]

 [First filed: Jul 31, 2010 @ 12:00]

 So the AEC has bestirred itself this morning to let the general public see the lists of candidates.

 For those who like it raw the relevant pages are Canberra and Fraser.